“folk-pop full of wisdom and instrumental warmth“ MOJO ★★★★

 “One of our favourite artists" Lauren Laverne BBC6Music

-Rachael has received wide support from DJs on BBC 6 Music, BBC Radio 1, BBC Radio 2, BBC Radio 3 Late Junction, BBC Radio 4, Xfm and France Musique, and has done live sessions for Radio 4's Loose Ends and The Roddy Hart Show on BBC Scotland as well as creating ah hour show for BBC6Music's Loose Yourself.
+Rachael Dadd is a spirited independent songwriter based in Bristol who has headlined tours around the UK, Europe and Japan and has performed many times with friends and collaborators This Is The Kit and Rozi Plain.
+Her most recent album ‘Kaleidoscope’ (2022) included a limited edition DINKED vinyl with a bonus EP of non-album tracks featuring This is the Kit and Rozi Plain, which followed Rachael's critically acclaimed ‘Flux’ album that gained a coveted 6 Music's Album of the Day.
+Rachael has received wide support from DJs on BBC 6 Music, BBC Radio 1, BBC Radio 2, BBC Radio 3 Late Junction, BBC Radio 4, Xfm and France Musique, and has done multiple live sessions for Radio 4's Loose Ends and The Roddy Hart Show on BBC Scotland as well as creating an hour show for BBC6Music's Loose Yourself.
+With a background in fine art, Rachael puts great attention into the conceptual and visual through her music videos, album artwork and merchandise.